 t.s.: Mark then gives us an example of Peter’s progression.

 II.
 An example of Peter in the midst of his progression to perception (27-33)

-Let me digress for a moment – when traveling in Israel this past June, we went Caesarea Philippi.
+Let me digress for a moment – when traveling in Israel back in 2014, we went to Caesarea Philippi.
 This is the sight of Banias Springs the second tributary of the Jordan.
 It is actually “Panias” but Arabs cannot say a P and there is no P in Arabic, thus they called it Banias.
 It is named Panias because they would worship their many gods here (Hence, the word Pan).
 At the start of this area is where the spring used to be – you can see from the picture that the water carved out a little cave.
 At the mouth of this spring, the people who worshiped their many gods believed was the entrance to the underworld, Hades, hell.
 The river that flows through Hades is the river Styx.

 Remember that, we’ll come back to that.
 For now, they’re on their way and Jesus asks them a simple question: who do people say that I am?
 This is the 2nd time we’ve seen this: 6.14;

 6.14 King Herod heard of it, for Jesus’ name had become known.
 Some said, “John the Baptist has been raised from the dead.
 That is why these miraculous powers are at work in him.”
 15 But others said, “He is Elijah.”
 And others said, “He is a prophet, like one of the prophets of old.”
 16 But when Herod heard of it, he said, “John, whom I beheaded, has been raised.”